adrianbj/CustomUploadNames/README.md

 CustomUploadNames
 =================

-Automatically rename file (including image) uploads according to a configurable format
+ProcessWire module to automatically rename file (including image) uploads according to a configurable format